 According to the renowned market research firm Frost & Sullivan, digital transformation initiatives is expected to add up to USD 241 billion in revenue to the MedTech industry, contributing to its rise at a CAGR of 6.3% during the 2018-2024 period.

-“The availability of digital solutions such as analytics, AI and augmented or virtual reality is having a huge impact on several aspects of internal operations in the medtech industry, including manufacturing, and on external areas of care delivery,” says Siddharth Shah, Program Manager of Transformational Health at Frost & Sullivan.
+“The availability of digital solutions such as analytics, AI and augmented or virtual reality is having a huge impact on several aspects of internal operations in the MedTech industry, including manufacturing, and on external areas of care delivery,” says Siddharth Shah, Program Manager of Transformational Health at Frost & Sullivan.

-This transformation will result in the emergence of advanced opportunities such as gamification, patient engagement, device data analytics and medical device cybersecurity for the industry’s growth in future.
+This transformation will result in the emergence of advanced opportunities such as gamification, patient engagement, device data analytics and medical device cybersecurity for the industry’s growth in the future.

 The Asia-Pacific and Latin America markets stand next in the order for readiness to adopt such solutions.